 - Type 2 diabetes

 If rice is a huge part of your diet, look into taking steps with your physician to minimize arsenic content.
-Consuming it in moderation should be fine.
+Consuming rice in moderation should be fine.

 Read More Articles About Rice!